espocrm/documentation/docs/extensions/sales-pack/prices.md

 *As of Sales Pack v2.0.*

 The Price Books feature allows to have different prices for one product.
 A Price Book record contains prices for multiple products.
-Moreover, it can contain different prices for a single product: actual for a specific date period or quantity.
+Moreover, it can contain different prices for a single product, applied for a specific date period or a specific item quantity.

 The Price Books feature is disabled by default.
-It can be enabled at Administration > Sales Pack (Settings).
+It can be enabled under Administration > Sales Pack (Settings).
 Access to Price Books is controlled by Roles.

 The Price Books list view can be accessed at Products > the top-right menu > Price Books.